-Suan Pakkad former palace of Prince Paribatra grandson of King Rama V. Prince Palace museum holds a collection of glass, paintings, and relics in four reconstructed traditional Thai teak houses.
-Houses five to eight added later contain pottery and bronze age artifacts dated 3,600 BC – 200 AD from the northeastern site of Bang Chian.
-UNESCO world heritage, discovered accidentally by the son of the American Ambassador at that time, in the middle of the 60’s, now the centerpiece of the museum.
+Suan Pakkad former palace of Prince Paribatra grandson of King Rama V. Prince Palace museum holds a collection of glass, paintings, and relics in four traditional 18th-century Thai teak houses, which belonged to the prince’s family, have been carefully dismantled and reconstructed.
+Houses five to eight added later contain pottery and bronze age artifacts dated 3,600 BC – 200 AD from the northeastern site of Ban Chian.
+UNESCO world heritage, discovered accidentally by the son of the American Ambassador at that time, in the middle of the ’60s, now the centerpiece of the museum.
 If you like musicals instruments don’t miss the ground floor of house 1.
 On the back stand the 200 years old lacquer pavilion.

 A Gem in the City

 Meaning cabbage garden is what the land was before it became a Royale residence in 1950.
 Not well-known as Jim Thompson house, surrounded by tall buildings, a treasure lost in the middle of the city.
 Easy walk as most of the building is linked by bridges.
 Beautiful garden.

 Skytrain Phayathai station, exit 4.
 Down the stairs, to the street, Sri Ayuthaya Road, a five-minute walk, the Suan Pakkad Palace is on your right